andrewdavidsmith/transferase/README.md

 ```console
 dnmtools xcounts -z -o SRX012345.xsym.gz -c hg38.fa -v SRX012345.sym
 ```
 Once again, be sure to always use the same `hg38.fa` file.
-Strictly, what matters for the `hg38.fa`, or any other reference genome, is that the order and lengths or chromosomes are identical.
+A hash function will be used internally to `mxe` to ensure that the index and methylome files correspond to the same reference genome file.

 ## Run the `lookup` command locally